OvalEdge Blog - our knowledge about data catalog and data governance

 3. When the data landscape is complex, you need both

-In large or fast-growing organizations with complex, distributed data environments, both a data catalog and a governance program become essential.
+In large enterprises or rapidly growing organizations, both data catalog and data governance programs become essential.
 A catalog addresses discoverability, while governance ensures security, quality, and compliance.

 • Example: An e-commerce company operating across multiple regions and product lines has ever-growing datasets.
 A catalog helps teams access relevant sales and customer data, while governance ensures that reporting data is clean, policy-compliant, and appropriately accessed based on roles.

-At this stage, the data catalog becomes an integral part of the data governance program, helping enforce policies while improving trust and discoverability across the organization.
+At this stage, the data catalog becomes an integral part of the data governance framework, helping enforce policies while improving trust and discoverability across the organization.

 Key takeaways